Scholarship-Auditions/Director-Letters/README.md

 ## Deploying to AWS

-For instructions on how to deploy this application to AWS, see the [deployment guide](DEPLOY.md).
+For instructions on how to deploy this application to AWS with Amplify, see the [deployment guide](DEPLOY.md).